nautobot/nautobot/nautobot/docs/development/jobs/migration/from-v1.md

 ### Job Registration

 +/- 2.0.0

-    All Job subclasses, including `JobHookReceiver` and `JobButtonReceiver` subclasses must be registered at **import time** using the `nautobot.apps.jobs.register_jobs` method.
+All Job classes, including `JobHookReceiver` and `JobButtonReceiver` classes must be registered at **import time** using the `nautobot.apps.jobs.register_jobs` method.
 This method accepts one or more job classes as arguments.
 You must account for how your jobs are imported when deciding where to call this method.

-+/- 2.2.2
-    Removed the requirement to call `register_jobs()` on module import.
-Any subclasses of `Job` that are defined at import time will automatically be registered.

 #### Registering Jobs in JOBS_ROOT or Git Repositories